-However, some people may find that choosing a label for their sexual or romantic orientation helps them form communities with other people who may share similar experiences.
+However, some individuals may find that choosing a label for their sexual or romantic orientation helps them form communities with others who may share similar experiences.

 Some groups and clinics that people can turn to for support include:

-- The Trevor Project, which is an organization that provides support to the LGBTQ community
+- The Trevor Project: This organization describes itself as providing information and support to the LGBTQ community.

-- The American Institute of Bisexuality, which is an organization that supports people who are bisexual
+- The American Institute of Bisexuality: Also known as the Bi Foundation, this organization supports people who identify as bisexual.

-- Equality Federation, which has a directory of statewide LGBTQ organizations
+- Equality Federation: This federation provides a directory of statewide LGBTQIA+ organizations.

 A person’s sexual orientation describes whom they feel romantic and sexual attraction toward.